madelk/expandziptovhd/readme.md

 # TODO
 * WC1 and WC2 both use the same CD file names.
 I'll need to rename, but cue files will also have to have their text updated
+* Check MD5 on source and destination files, such and VHDs and ISOs.
+Delete the source if they match.
+This will prevent updating the timestamp, that's handy when copying only updated files over SFTP

+* Elite Plus (1991)
+* Frontier - First Encounters (1995)
+* Star Wars TIE Fighter (Collector's CD-ROM) (1995)
+* Theme Hospital (1997)
+* Theme Park (1994)
+* Wing Commander II Deluxe Edition (1992)

 # CONTRIBUTE
 ## If your game has an ISO